amyvbenson/asylumjourney-frontend/README.md

-# asylumjourney-frontend
+# asylumjourney-frontend-kirkless

-Angular frontend for the Asylum Journey project, http://asylumjourney.sheffugees.org/.
-Part of [Sheffugees](http://www.yoomee.com/first-refugee-hackathon)
+Fork of the Asylum Journey for Kirlees Council https://github.com/Sheffugees/asylumjourney-frontend

-Please note that this project, and the data it uses, are a work in progress.

 ## Dependencies